Tarsnap/scrypt/README.md

  *
  * Return 0 on success; or -1 on error.
  */
-int crypto_scrypt(const uint8_t *, size_t, const uint8_t *, size_t, uint64_t,
+int scrypt_kdf(const uint8_t *, size_t, const uint8_t *, size_t, uint64_t,
     uint32_t, uint32_t, uint8_t *, size_t);
 ```

-The same function is provided in the optional `libscrypt-kdf` library; there
+There is a sample of using this function in `tests/libscrypt-kdf`.
-is a sample of using it in `tests/libscrypt-kdf`.
-If you installed the
+If you installed the library, you can compile that file and run
-library, you can compile that file and run the binary:
+the binary:

 ```
 $ cd tests/libscrypt-kdf/